The Titan of Twilight

 The Titan of Twilight is a fantasy novel by Troy Denning, set in the world of the Forgotten Realms, and based on the Dungeons & Dragons role-playing game.
 It is the third novel published in "The Twilight Giants" trilogy of novels.
 It was published in paperback in September 1995, with a paperback re-issue in October 2005.

 Plot summary

-The Titan of Twilight is a story involving the bastard child of Queen Brianna of Hartsvale, which becomes the cause of much bloodshed.
+The Titan of Twilight is a novel in which the out of wedlock child born to Queen Brianna of Hartsvale leads to numerous deaths.
 The giants of the land believe the baby to be a Titan of Twilight, the last giant-kin descendant of Annam All-Father, creator of giant races.
 His coming is a prophecy the giant-kin believe, and they do everything they can so that Queen Brianna reaches the Twilight Vale.
 The child is supposedly to restore Ostoria, an ancient giant kingdom.
 The main protagonist, a firbolg by the name of Tavis Burdun and his friends fight to stop them.